novoda/github-reports/reports-stats-google-sheets/README.md

    to download the credentials JSON
 5. Authenticate `gapps` following the [provided instructions](https://github.com/danthareja/node-google-apps-script#2-authenticate-gapps) using the credentials JSON you just downloaded
-6. Initialize the project using the ID of the Google Apps Script project we found at step 3 ([detailed instructions here](https://github.com/danthareja/node-google-apps-script#31-an-existing-apps-script-project))
+6. Initialize the project using the ID of the Google Apps Script project we found at step 3 and the `-s` parameter set to the `build` directory
+   ([detailed instructions here](https://github.com/danthareja/node-google-apps-script#31-an-existing-apps-script-project))

 Now you're ready to develop on this project!